recodehive/Stackoverflow-Analysis/readme.md

 ###### Data Wrangling

-**Dealing Null Values**: As this is a developer survey and few questions left unanswered by the respondents as ‘*NA*’ or ‘*Not Applicable*’ so dealing with null values is important to get precise information.
+**Dealing Null Values**: As this is a developer survey and few questions left unanswered by the respondents as '*NA*' or '*Not Applicable*' so dealing with null values is important to get precise information.
 Data conversion/ manipulation is also required, as the developer responded to the survey through radio buttons rather than yes or no pattern(Univariate analysis).

 ###### Techniques expect to use in the project